 Businesses Need Fintech to Remain Competitive

 Fintech can create major advantages for many businesses, but this technology is critical to financial services companies that want to remain competitive.
 In fact, recent research suggests that financial services companies will be completely reliant on fintech to run their businesses in the coming years.

 According to Ernst & Young’s 2019 Global Fintech Adoption Index “FinTech has redefined the rules of the game in financial services.
 What was considered new and disruptive in 2015 has since become a prerequisite for all players.”
 In other words, consumers and businesses have higher expectations for their financial services technology than ever before.
 Fintech’s rapid growth is led by innovators who can offer services that are “at once personalized, accessible, transparent, frictionless and cost-effective.”

 Business Cash Flow Management Powered by Fintech

 At the American Deposit Management Co.
 [ADM], our proprietary fintech is revolutionizing the way businesses manage their cash.
-With fintech powered services ranging from deposit management accounts that extend FDIC insurance while providing next-day liquidity, to escrow services that provide the most protection and the most competitive return, ADM streamlines cash flow management for business.
+With fintech powered services ranging from deposit management accounts that provide access to extended FDIC / NCUA insurance while providing next-day liquidity, to escrow services that provide protection and competitive returns, ADM streamlines cash flow management for business.

 The team at ADM is our secret sauce, and we are always working hard to ensure your money is being managed efficiently.
-If you’re interested in the MOST protection for your corporate cash, reach out to a member of our team.
+If you’re interested in extended protection for your corporate cash, reach out to a member of our team.